Rock chip repair cost

 What the repair actually does (and doesn't)

 The repair process injects UV-cured resin into the void the rock left in the outer glass layer, then cures it under UV light.
-It restores about 95% of the original structural strength and stops the damage from spreading.
+It restores up to 90–95% of the original structural strength (per industry testing) and stops the damage from spreading.

 What it won't do: make the chip completely invisible.
 There will be a faint discoloration roughly the size of the original chip.
 The repair is a structural fix, not a cosmetic one.
 For damage in the driver's primary line of sight, that residual scar can be distracting — most shops recommend replacement instead for driver-side chips.